What are the symptoms of the coronavirus (COVID-19)?

 - Unable to keep food and liquids down

 If any of these symptoms are severe, you should go to an emergency room.
-If you are over 60 and have other chronic medical problems, consider contacting an emergency room for less-severe symptoms.
+If you are over 60 and have other chronic medical problems, consider contacting an emergency room even if you have less-severe symptoms of COVID-19.

 The hospital and emergency room should be used only by people who are concerned about life-threatening symptoms, such as trouble breathing and chest pain.
 If you’re just a little bit sick, the best thing you can do is self-isolate and try to keep the virus from spreading to others.

-If you are over 60 and have other chronic medical problems in addition to less-severe symptoms, you should consider contacting your doctor to see if they recommend you come in to the emergency room.
+If you are over 60 and have other chronic medical problems in addition to less-severe symptoms of the virus, you should consider contacting your doctor to see if they recommend you go to the emergency room.

-If you need to see a doctor or go to an emergency room, contact your doctor or local hospital immediately and tell them you are coming.
-They will make arrangements to care for you while also protecting those around you from possible spread of coronavirus, such as placing a mask on when you enter the building.
+If you need to see a doctor or go to an emergency room because you have COVID-19 symptoms, contact your physician or local hospital immediately and tell them you are coming.
+They will arrange to care for you while also protecting those around you from possible spread of coronavirus.

-People without symptoms will generally not be tested.
-That’s because excess testing of low-risk individuals will overwhelm limited testing supplies and restrict availability for those at a higher risk for the disease.
+People without symptoms will generally not be tested unless they are undergoing a procedure or being admitted to the hospital.
 Regardless of a positive COVID-19 test, anyone with respiratory symptoms should avoid contact with others until they are healthy.